infokadze/infokadze/README.md

 - My apps' screenshots could be found here -> https://github.com/infokadze/Screenshots-for-ready-apps).

 - Send me an email if you are just curious about my work at infokadze@gmail.com.

-- Message me directly via LinkedIn -> https://www.linkedin.com/in/igor-prokopenko-4b5a9a225/.

 - Check my CV at https://github.com/infokadze/CV.